Pezcoller Foundation-American Association for Cancer Research International Award for Extraordinary Achievement in

 Eligible candidates must continue to be active in cancer research; have a record of recent, noteworthy publications; and be conducting ongoing work that holds promise for continued substantive contributions to progress in the field of cancer.

-Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
+Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.

 Institutions and/or organizations are not eligible to receive the Award.